Elf Bowling: Gameplay and scoring

 Bonus points can be gained by shooting the penguins and their balloons on an iceberg located to the right of the ship.
 The iceberg can also be shot, but doing so (in the right spot) will sink it and take it out of play.

 Other Elf Bowling games

-To date, there have been eight editions of the game for PC computers.
+To date, there have been eight editions of the game for Microsoft Windows.